BoldFlame-Enterprises/Accredition-System/DEMO_GUIDE.md

-# QR Code Accreditation System - Demo Guide
+# VeriGate Access Control - Demo Guide

 This guide will help you showcase the Android apps to the events committee.